RandomSearch18/a-level-project/docs/readme.md

 I checked to see if this change had fixed the original route that was erroneously zig-zagging through Effingham Common, but the routing engine returned exactly the same route as before.
 At least that gives me a bit more confidence that the heuristic I'm testing hasn't broken anything that worked correctly before.

+Since the new heuristic should technically be more accurate than the old euclidean distance one, I shall keep the new one, and accept the assumption of $\text{weight density} \ge 0.1$, because that should be the case for the almost every path.

 <div>

 <!-- Import CSS styles for VSCode's markdown preview -->